Moremar/IT_tutorials/CyberSecurity/Security/PenetrationTesting.md

 ## Shells

-A lot of reverse and bind shell examples for many languages are available on [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).
+A lot of reverse and bind shell examples for many languages are available on [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md) and [PenTestMonkey](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).

 ### Reverse shell

 A reverse shell is a connection initiated by the target machine to the local machine.
 This requires to have access to the target machine to force it to initiate this connection.
 Reverse shells are more difficult to detect by firewalls, since they look like legitimate traffic.
+When using a reverse shell, we need to setup our own network accessible from the target over the Internet.

 We can use `netcat` to listen for an incoming connection on the local machine.
 It can listen on any port, but the common ports (80, 443, 53, 139, 445) are often used to not raise suspicion.
 ```commandline
 nc -lvnp 1234
 ```

-Once we have a listening process locally, we can execute a payload to initiate the connection on the target machine.
+Once we have a listening process locally, we can execute a payload to initiate the connection from the target machine.
 The payload command to use will depend on the available languages and command versions on the target machine.

 Examples of reverse shell payload commands to connect to local machine `10.0.0.1` on port 1234 :